Kalgoorlie-Boulder Mining Innovation Hub

 Refining the value proposition

-The initiative will be particularly attractive for:
+The initiative is particularly attractive for:

 - METS looking to scale up new technologies.